plank/laravel-mediable/docs/source/installation.rst

 Quickstart
 -----------

-Add the `Mediable` trait to your eloquent models
+Add the `Mediable` trait and `MediableInterface` interface to your eloquent models

 ::